User management in Sigrid

 System level access

-An administrator can specify on system level the access any user in the portfolio has.
+Administrator and Maintainer users can specify on system level the access any user in the portfolio has - Maintainers are able to authorize users based on their own system access while administrators are able to grant access for any system within the portfolio.
 Once access has been granted to a user, they will be able to view all Sigrid content for the selected system.

 Bulk assigning system access